 ¡Hola!
-If you are reading this, it’s not too late — if you want to learn Spanish, I am more than happy to help you out in this great learning journey with the best tips to learn Spanish!
+If you are reading this, it’s not too late — if you want to learn Spanish, I’m more than happy to help you out in this great learning journey with the best tips to learn Spanish!

 I’m Cristina, I come from Spain, and I will try to clarify common pain points for the Spanish learner through some videos that we made to educate, but also to entertain you, when learning my beautiful language.